 How to Apply

 Proposals will be accepted through UVM’s InfoReady Review portal until 11:59 pm August 3, 2020.
 Required files to upload include: project proposal (see below); budget and sub-award budgets (use template); a 2-page NIH format biosketch for all Co-PIs and collaborators for awardee and sub-awardees; and a completed signature page indicating support from the appropriate Chair, Director or Dean for the administrative communicating PI (Gund Fellow).
-Upload each of these files on this proposal website.

 Project proposal document should include the following sections (max 2500 words, excluding timeline and references):